 Sudeep is an avid reader and a good book can keep him thoroughly engrossed.
 He believes in gathering knowledge, and application of it and perseverance towards the goal are critical elements of being successful.

-In February 2017, Sudeep Mehrotra joined Dr. Pierce’s lab to work as a Bioinformaticist at OGI where his focus is on pipeline development, data analysis and interpretation of various projects in genomics and transcriptomics.
+In February 2017, Sudeep Mehrotra joined Dr. Pierce’s lab to work as a Senior Bioinformaticist at OGI where his focus is on data analysis and interpretation of various projects in OMIC’s (genomics, metagenomics and transcriptomics).

 Juerg Strabhaar has a MS in Physics from the University of Bern in Switzerland and